sift

 ) );

-Pass in some post IDs, get posts back.
+Pass in some post IDs and get posts back.
 Easy!
 But when and how can we use this parameter dynamically?

-In advanced theme development, you may eventually find the need to write your own custom queries.
-While it’s possible to write a modified loop to display the results of such a query using a foreach construct and the setup_postdata function, there may be situations where it’s more efficient to leave your template code alone.
+In advanced theme development, you may eventually need to write your own custom queries.
+While writing a modified loop to display the results of such a query is possible using a for each construct and the setup_postdata function, leaving your template code alone may be more efficient.

 First, we add our filter and make sure we’re not altering any searches in the WordPress admin: